1,000+ Opportunities

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.
 Manage {vendor_count} vendors

-Based on current listing details, eligibility includes: Public bodies in New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public bodies in New Mexico.
+Confirm the full requirements in the official notice before applying.

 LAW ENFORCEMENT PROTECTION FUND is sponsored by New Mexico Department of Finance and Administration/Local Government Division.
 This fund provides equitable distribution of money to municipal police, university police, tribal police, and county sheriff departments to enhance the efficiency and effectiveness of law enforcement services and to sustain at a reasonable level the payments available from the Peace Officer Survivors' Fund.
 The program was expanded to include funding of hands-on tourniquet and trauma kits training.